 Brighton, East Sussex

 The ultimate seaside day trip from Brighton, I’ve lost count of the number of times I’ve been to this vibrant seaside town.
 It’s one of the best seaside day trips from London by train (only takes an hour!) which makes it seriously popular when the sun is shining.
+In fact, we love it so much we highlighted it as one of the best places to visit on our 10-day England itinerary!

 There’s so much to do in Brighton.
 There’s the pier which is crammed full of terrifying rides, noisy amusement arcades and food outlets wafting the sickly scent of donuts through the air.
 There’s the mammoth pebbly beach, lined with little art galleries, gift shops and restaurants.
 There’s the i360 – a tourist attraction which offers great views of the area.
 Plus, there are some absolutely gorgeous hotels along the seafront, perfect for longer breaks.